Nicotrz/instagrid/README.md

 - 3 dispositions supported for the grid
 - Shuffle function to let the app create montages for you
 - Share function supported to send the result anywhere you want
+- Use the app on portrait or landscape.
+It's all supported